 Data Type Inheritance Rules

 Blocks can inherit data types from a variety of sources, including signals to which they are connected and particular block parameters.
 You can specify the value of a data type parameter as a rule that determines how the output signal inherits its data type.
-To view the inheritance rules that a block supports, use the data type pull-down menu on the block dialog box.
+To view the inheritance rules that a block supports, use the data type drop-down menu on the block dialog box.
 The following table lists typical rules that you can select.

 Simulink automatically determines the output data type of the block during data type propagation (see Data Type Propagation).
 In this case, the block uses the data type of a downstream block or signal object.